 - Preprogrammed pyrolysis and thermal desorption method libraries

 Sample introduction – new one-shot autoinjector

 Sample probes are available in a variety of designs and sizes including a flat ribbon probe where the sample is placed directly on the platinum for pyrotomy studies, and a coil probe where solid and liquid samples are placed into quartz tubes before inserting into the platinum filament.

-For the 6200 there is a unique one-shot autoinjector that consists of a ‘Drop in Sample Chamber’ (DISC) that eliminates the need to insert the sample tube into the coil probe.
+For the 6200 a unique one-shot autoinjector is included that consists of a ‘Drop in Sample Chamber’ (DISC) that eliminates the need to insert the sample tube into the coil probe.
 The DISC option is ideal for laboratories analysing a small number of samples or to reduce manual handling.

 The 6000 series is available in two versions, the 6150 where pyrolysis takes place in the GC carrier gas, and the 6200 that can be fitted with a number of different options for flexibility e.g. reactant gases.